 Each year, the South End Community Center opens the doors of its community shop to families in need for "Christmas shopping."
 The shop is operated as a "no charge store" but is set up in a way that allows families the opportunity to select the specific items they feel are the most appropriate for their children and loved ones.

 The requested each year are those items most needed by families in our community so more than one of the same item is always needed.
-A signup sheet can be found in Palmer Hall, however you can also let us know by email if you're able to help.
 Here are some suggestions:

 - Black dolls - Barbie or Baby (the dolls we donated last year were very popular)